-For more detailed information regarding refunding and the calculations of earned and unearned aid, please visit the Student Accounts link in the Student Life section of the Shippensburg University website at www.ship.edu.
+For more detailed information regarding refunding and the calculations of earned and unearned aid, please visit the Student Accounts link of the Shippensburg University website at www.ship.edu.

-Refund policies are subject to change by the university and the Pennsylvania State System of Higher Education.
+Refund policies are subject to change by the university and PASSHE.